Schwarzman Scholarship

 The evaluation process includes the online application and interview(s).

-- Applicants who hold passports or permanent resident cards from Mainland China, Hong Kong, Taiwan, and Macao, regardless of where they attended university or reside, will apply between January – May of the Schwarzman Scholars application year through the China application portal.
-Selections will be made in September 2022.
+- Applicants who hold passports or permanent resident cards from Mainland China, Hong Kong, Taiwan, and Macao, regardless of where they attended university or reside, will apply between January – May of the Schwarzman Scholars application year through the Schwarzman Scholars China application.
+The China Application for the 2026-2027 academic year is now open to eligible applicants.
+The deadline to apply is May 20, 2025, 23:59 Beijing time.

 - Resume (2 pages maximum)